yxu123/521FinallProject/README.md

 https://www.kaggle.com/azimulh/tweets-data-for-authorship-attribution-modelling?select=tweet.csv
   (tweet.csv)

-third-party libraries necessary to run the code：pandas, numpy, gensim, nltk, string, argparse, sklearn, feature_extraction
+Third-party libraries necessary to run the code：pandas, numpy, gensim, nltk, string, argparse, sklearn, feature_extraction

 data_clean.py: We cleaned the data and created labels so the data can suit the Naive Bayes and the Logistic Regression.